conduition/conduition.io/source/_posts/fast-slh-dsa.md

 Since the root tree is recomputed for every signature, caching it is an easy win if we have the memory to spare.
 For future benchmarks, I will include cached-root-tree signing as a separate operation alongside standard (no cache) signing.

-### Comparison to RustCrypto and PQClean
+### Comparison to RustCrypto and Official

-Neither PQClean nor RustCrypto have implemented XMSS tree caching in their codebases.
+Neither the Official reference code nor RustCrypto have implemented XMSS tree caching in their codebases.

 ### Modifications